brandongit2/bimm-backend-challenge/README.md

 - All vehicle data is saved in a MongoDB database.
 - All services are written in TypeScript.
 - Entire application (Node.js server and MongoDB) is Dockerized, and can be started in a single command via Docker Compose.
-- Constains a REST API as well as a GraphQL API.
+- Contains a REST API as well as a GraphQL API.
 The GraphQL API is for querying the saved data only.

 ## API routes